Guide to Legal History Databases

 Records of the Governor and Company of the Massachusetts Bay in New England, 1628-1686

 This CD-ROM has full-text and images of the records of the Massachusetts colony for a critical period in English colonial history.

 If you have questions about finding or using any of these and other databases, or you need more in-depth assistance in your research, please ask at the Special Collections Department located at the west end of the Robert L. Oakley Reading Room in Williams Law Library.
-The Head of Special Collections will assist you in identifying and locating the materials you need for your research projects.
+The Curator of Legal History or the Special Collections Librarian will assist you in identifying and locating the materials you need for your research projects.

 Georgetown University Law Library